-The Sponsor's Fee accrues daily in U.S. dollars at an annual rate based on the Digital Asset Holdings Fee Basis Amount, which is based on the Digital Asset Holdings of the Trust, and is paid to the Sponsor in BCH.
+The Sponsor's Fee accrues daily in U.S. dollars at an annual rate based on the NAV Fee Basis Amount, which is based on the NAV of the Trust, and is paid to the Sponsor in ZEN.
 See "Item 1.
-Business-Valuation of BCH and Determination of Digital Asset Holdings-Disposition of BCH, Incidental Rights and/or IR Virtual Currency" and "Item 1.
+Business-Valuation of ZEN and Determination of NAV-Disposition of ZEN, Incidental Rights and/or IR Virtual Currency" and "Item 1.
 Business-Activities of the Trust-Hypothetical Expense Example."
-As a result, the amount of Trust's assets represented by each Share declines as the Trust pays the Sponsor's Fee (or sells BCH in order to raise cash to pay any Additional Trust Expenses), which may cause the Shares to decrease in value over time or dampen any increase in value.
+As a result, the amount of Trust's assets represented by each Share declines as the Trust pays the Sponsor's Fee (or sells ZEN in order to raise cash to pay any Additional Trust Expenses), which may cause the Shares to decrease in value over time or dampen any increase in value.

-The value of the Shares may be influenced by a variety of factors unrelated to the value of BCH.
+The value of the Shares may be influenced by a variety of factors unrelated to the value of ZEN.

-The value of the Shares may be influenced by a variety of factors unrelated to the price of BCH and the Digital Asset Exchanges included in the Index that may have an adverse effect on the value of the Shares.
+The value of the Shares may be influenced by a variety of factors unrelated to the price of ZEN and the Digital Asset Trading Platforms included in the Reference Rate that may have an adverse effect on the value of the Shares.
 These factors include the following factors:

-- Unanticipated problems or issues with respect to the mechanics of the Trust's operations and the trading of the Shares may arise, in particular due to the fact that the mechanisms and procedures governing the creation and offering of the Shares and storage of BCH have been developed specifically for this product; - The Trust could experience difficulties in operating and maintaining its technical infrastructure, including in connection with expansions or updates to such infrastructure, which are likely to be complex and could lead to unanticipated delays, unforeseen expenses and security vulnerabilities; - The Trust could experience unforeseen issues relating to the performance and effectiveness of the security procedures used to protect the Digital Asset Account, or the security procedures may not protect against all errors, software flaws or other vulnerabilities in the Trust's technical infrastructure, which could result in theft, loss or damage of its assets; or - Although the Bitcoin Cash Network does not have any privacy enhancing features at this time, if any such features are introduced to the Bitcoin Cash Network in the future, service providers may decide to terminate their relationships with the Trust due to concerns that the introduction of privacy enhancing features to the Bitcoin Cash Network may increase the potential for BCH to be used to facilitate crime, exposing such service providers to potential reputational harm.
+- Unanticipated problems or issues with respect to the mechanics of the Trust's operations and the trading of the Shares may arise, in particular due to the fact that the mechanisms and procedures governing the creation and offering of the Shares and storage of ZEN have been developed specifically for this product; - The Trust could experience difficulties in operating and maintaining its technical infrastructure, including in connection with expansions or updates to such infrastructure, which are likely to be complex and could lead to unanticipated delays, unforeseen expenses and security vulnerabilities; - The Trust could experience unforeseen issues relating to the performance and effectiveness of the security procedures used to protect the Digital Asset Account, or the security procedures may not protect against all errors, software flaws or other vulnerabilities in the Trust's technical infrastructure, which could result in theft, loss or damage of its assets; or - Although the Horizen Network has removed some privacy enhancing features, service providers may decide to terminate their relationships with the Trust due to concerns that ZEN's remaining privacy features, or the introduction of additional privacy enhancing features to the Horizen Network, may increase the potential for ZEN to be used to facilitate crime, exposing such service providers to potential reputational harm.